BenThurber/capacitor-archive/README.md

 # The Capacitor Archive setup
+<sup>**If visiting from github please come to [gitlab.com](https://gitlab.com/capacitor-archive/capacitor-archive)**</sup>

-This is a web application that will allow users to upload images historical information about vintage [electronic capacitors](https://en.wikipedia.org/wiki/Capacitor).
-The format will be similar to that of Wikipedia or [radiomuseum.org](https://www.radiomuseum.org/tubes/tube_5z3.html) where there is a page for each historical articact (capacitor) with links to similar pages.
+The web application capacitor-archive.com<sup>**</sup> will allow users to upload images and historical information about vintage [electronic capacitors](https://en.wikipedia.org/wiki/Capacitor).
+The format will be similar to that of Wikipedia or [radiomuseum.org](https://www.radiomuseum.org/tubes/tube_5z3.html) where each vintage component (capacitor) has a page with links to similar pages.
+It is the hope of the devs that this website will encourage the documentation of vintage electronic components, and aid in the creation of reproductions for radio and guitar restorations.

+<sup>**</sup><sup><sub>The original name for capacitor was condenser, though condenser-archive sounded less agreeable.</sub></sup>

 ## Overview